backstage/backstage/.changeset/khaki-icons-trade.md

 '@backstage/backend-common': patch
 ---

-1. URL Reader's `readTree` method now returns a `sha` in the response along with the blob.
-The SHA belongs to the latest commit on the target. `readTree` also takes an optional `sha` in its options and throws a `NotModifiedError` if the SHA matches with the latest commit SHA on the url's target.
-This can be used in building a cache when working with URL Reader.
+1. URL Reader's `readTree` method now returns an `etag` in the response along with the blob.
+The etag is an identifier of the blob and will only change if the blob is modified on the target.
+Usually it is set to the latest commit SHA on the target.

+`readTree` also takes an optional `etag` in its options and throws a `NotModifiedError` if the etag matches with the etag of the resource.

+So, the `etag` can be used in building a cache when working with URL Reader.

 An example -